aknakshay/logDB/README.md

 # logDB
-Creating a log based database as an experiment
+Creating a log based key-value database as an experiment